The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Config property allows for an external or internal location of Public Key to be specified.
-The value may be a relative path or a URL.
-If the value points to an HTTPS based JWK set then, for it to work in native mode, the quarkus.ssl.native property must also be set to true, see Using SSL With Native Executables for more details.
+Config property allows for a specified external or internal location of the public key.
+The value can be a relative path or a URL.
+If the value points to an HTTPS-based JWK set, then, for it to work in native mode, the quarkus.ssl.native property must also be set to true.
+See Using SSL With Native Executables for more details.

 mp.jwt.verify.publickey.algorithm